RiazJButt/security/compass/network-security-containment.md

 In the category of network security and containment, we have the following best practice recommendations:

+- Centralize network management and security

 - Align network segmentation with overall strategy

-- Centralize network management and security
+- Evolve security beyond network controls

-- Build a network containment strategy
+- Build a network security containment strategy

 - Define an internet edge strategy